Columbia River Gorge: Description

 The Columbia River, Klamath River in northern California, Pit River in northern California, and Fraser River in southern British Columbia are the only four rivers connecting the watersheds on the east side of the Cascade Range to the Pacific Ocean.
-Each river has created a gorge through the Cascades.
+Each river has carved out a gorge through the Cascades.
 The Columbia River Gorge marks the state line between Oregon and Washington, and its wide range of elevation and precipitation makes it an extremely diverse and dynamic place.
-Ranging from 4000 ft to sea level, and transitioning from 100 in of precipitation to only 10 in in 80 mi, the gorge creates a diverse collection of ecosystems, from the temperate rain forest on the western end—with an average annual precipitation of 75 to 100 in—to the eastern grasslands with average annual precipitation between 10 and 15 in, to a transitional dry woodland between Hood River and The Dalles.
+Ranging from 4000 ft to sea level, and transitioning from 100 in of precipitation to only 10 in in 80 mi, the gorge provides the setting for a diverse collection of ecosystems, from the temperate rain forest on the western end—with an average annual precipitation of 75 to 100 in—to the eastern grasslands with average annual precipitation between 10 and 15 in, to a transitional dry woodland between Hood River and The Dalles.
 Isolated micro-habitats have allowed for many species of endemic plants and animals to prosper, including at least 13 endemic wildflowers.

 The gorge transitions between temperate rainforest to dry grasslands in only 80 mi, hosting a dramatic change in scenery while driving along Interstate 84.
 In the western, temperate rainforest areas, forests are marked by bigleaf maples, Douglas fir, and western hemlock, all covered in epiphytes.
 In the transition zone (between Hood River and The Dalles), vegetation turns to Oregon white oak, ponderosa pine, and cottonwood.
 At the eastern end, the forests make way for expansive grasslands, with occasional pockets of lodgepole and ponderosa pine.

 Atmospheric pressure differentials east and west of the Cascades create a wind tunnel effect in the deep cut of the gorge, generating 35 mph winds that make it a popular windsurfing and kiteboarding location.
 It also creates the right conditions for snow and ice storms during the winter months which also draw very cold east winds toward the mouth of the gorge on the west end.

 The gorge is a popular destination for hiking, biking, sightseeing, fishing, and water sports.
 The area is known for its high concentration of waterfalls, with over 90 on the Oregon side of the gorge alone.
 Many are along the Historic Columbia River Highway, including the notable 620 ft Multnomah Falls.

 Trails and day use sites are maintained by the Forest Service and many Oregon and Washington state parks.